 Each trustee is shaped by his or her own experiences, which is why the election ballots provide biographies of the candidates; however, by long-standing policy, candidates in the Young Alumni Trustee election are not permitted to campaign for election as they do not run on particular platforms or take positions on specific matters of University policy.

 It bears repeating that the board has a long history of benefiting greatly from trustees who bring intelligence, curiosity, integrity and a deep commitment to Princeton to their service on the board, and from the candor, trust and mutual respect that characterize trustee discussions.
 In the board’s experience, partisanship detracts from this sense of shared responsibility and thus is detrimental in both the election process and participation in the board.

-The trustees have delegated responsibility for administering the alumni trustee elections to Alumni Engagement.
+The trustees have delegated responsibility for administering the alumni trustee elections to the Office of Alumni Engagement.
 The election process has been designed to identify and elect candidates who will be effective as individual trustees, and who will contribute to the effective working of the board as a whole.